mrusme/superhighway84/README.md

   The V.H.S.
-(Very High Speed) Superhighway84 platform is more than just the fastest decentralized, usenet-inspired communications platform available.
+(Very High Speed) Superhighway84 platform is more than just the fastest decentralized, USENET-inspired communications platform available.
 It is also the first one to be based on the latest IPFS technology available today!

     Superhighway84 offers the most spectacular features under the Spectrum.